-FISCAL IMPACT ESTIMATES (Attached Form 399)
+FISCAL IMPACT ESTIMATES

-This proposal does not impose costs on any local agency or school district for which reimbursement would be required pursuant to Part 7 (commencing with Section 17500)

-of Division 4 of the Government Code.
+This proposal does not impose costs on any local agency or school district for which reimbursement would be required pursuant to Part 7 (commencing with Section 17500) of Division 4 of the Government Code.
 This proposal does not impose other nondiscretionary cost or savings on local agencies.

-COSTS OR SAVINGS TO STATE AGENCIES AND TO FEDERAL FUNDING (Attached Form 399)
+COSTS OR SAVINGS TO STATE AGENCIES AND TO FEDERAL FUNDING

+There will be no costs or savings in federal funding to the state.
 The proposal results in additional costs to the California Health Benefit Exchange, which is currently financially self-sustaining and is not funded by federal grant money.
 The proposal does not result in any costs or savings to any other state agency.